-The amount of time it will take for a personal injury claim to get resolved will depend entirely on the details specific to the case at hand.
-Some cases have taken only one week to settle, and others have taken four years.
-There are a number of factors that determine how likely it is that an insurance company will pay a claim quickly.
-Unfortunately, Georgia has a very low policy limit minimum of only $25,000 per person and $50,000 per accident.
+When there is not enough insurance to pay for the medical treatment related to the injury suffered in a case, a claim will usually get settled pretty quickly.
+Unfortunately, Georgia law requires drivers to carry a very low minimum insurance policy limit of only $25,000 per person and $50,000 per accident.
 Considering the expense of medical care these days, it doesn’t take much to reach $25,0000; one emergency room visit could cost $20,000.
 Once an insurance company pays the policy limits, they will no longer be on the hook for any additional money.
-A case like this would likely settle quickly, at least in relation to that insurance policy.
+These cases usually will settle quickly, at least in relation to that insurance policy.

 It is extremely important to have an attorney who knows how to identify all potential sources of coverage for you, particularly if you are dealing with low policy minimums and high medical bills.
 Other sources of coverage might include your own uninsured motorist coverage or a relative’s uninsured motorist coverage.
 If the other driver has a policy separate from the vehicle, then you might be able to receive coverage from the other insurance policy; if this were the case, one portion of the case might settle very quickly, and the other portion of the case might take several months or years to settle.